• Skip to primary navigation

 There is also another version of the story that says that the first servings of the crawfish etouffee happened in Breaux Bridge in Louisiana.

 The food, however, didn’t become a commercial hit in New Orleans until 1983.
-At this time, the French-Creole cuisine, similar to Haitian cuisine, was the major menu in restaurants in New Orleans.
+At this time, French-Creole cuisine, similar to Haitian cuisine, was the major menu in restaurants in New Orleans.

 A waiter at Galatoire’s, a popular restaurant on Bourbon Street brought the dish to his boss to try and the boss liked it.

-From there, Galatoire’s included the food in its menu and the popularity of the crawfish etouffee spread from there.
+From there, Galatoire’s included the food in its menu, and the popularity of the crawfish etouffee spread from there.

 Roux For Étouffée